Brqje/AdiBags-BetterCategories/README.md

-# AdiBags-BetterCategories, Baroque edit for AdiBags Classic 1.13 & BCC 2.5:
+# AdiBags-BetterCategories, Baroque edit for Classic 1.13 & BCC 2.5:

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given my the game itself.